 South Shore LGBT Seniors and Friends Brunch

-This monthly brunch is open to LGBT seniors 60 and up: $2.00 suggested donation.
+This brunch is open to LGBT seniors and friends 60 and up: $2.00 suggested donation.

 Under 60 just a $5.00 fee.
 Usually the last Saturday of the month subject to change due to holidays.
 Please RSVP a few days ahead of time.